 The Arizona Department of Revenue collects the city's Transaction Privilege Tax.
 Business owners use the Arizona Department of Revenue tax form and submit payments to that department.

 Get your TPT license online at aztaxes.gov.

 Download the most current list of business licenses here.
 This table is updated periodically and information may lag a few months behind the current date; the information is subject to change.
 The table includes: License number, business name, DBA, location address and mailing address.
 If you have questions contact the City Clerk at 928-204-7185 or firstname.lastname@example.org.

 Links to other resources

-- For additional information about starting, operating and growing a business, visit the Arizona Commerce Authority website at azcommerce.com/smallbiz.
-Their free online checklist program is designed to help you easily navigate information on what you need to know, who you need to contact and where you need to go to license your business in Arizona.
+- Arizona Commerce Authority has a helpful online tool for sorting through the requirements to start, operate and grow a business.
+Visit azcommerce.com/smallbiz.
+The checklist tool will help you easily navigate information on what you need to know, who you need to contact and where you need to go to license your business.
 It also includes contact information for statewide resources and assistance to accelerate your business growth.